jonaslalin/jonaslalin.github.io/_posts/2021-10-12-forward-vs-reverse-accumulation-mode.md

 \end{align*}
 $$

-On the other hand, the reverse accumulation mode performs the outside first traversal of the chain rule, which more commonly is known as backpropagation:
+On the other hand, the reverse accumulation mode performs an outside first traversal of the chain rule, which more commonly is known as backpropagation:

 $$
 \begin{align*}